yandex/mapsapi-codestyle/js.md

 ##Comments
   * In-line comments should be prepend with `//`.
 Between the `//` and the text of the comment should be one space character.
-  * Comments for functions, classes, etc. should be written according to [jsdoc](http://usejsdoc.org/).
+  * Comments for functions, classes, etc. should be written according to the [jsdoc](http://usejsdoc.org/) documentation syntax.

 ##Function
 ###Arguments
-  * When choosing the function's signature, [Boolean Traps](http://doc.qt.digia.com/qq/qq13-apis.html#thebooleanparametertrap) should be avoided:
+  * [Boolean Traps](http://doc.qt.digia.com/qq/qq13-apis.html#thebooleanparametertrap) should be avoided in the signatures of functions:

 ```javascript
 /**